Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 My 4-day Bodrum itinerary (October 2025)

-Here is the actual itinerary from my Visit Turkey-Cooperation.
-Even those staying longer than four days can use this sequence as a basic framework — it covers all the important sights plus relaxation, culture and culinary highlights.
+Here is the actual itinerary from my Visit Türkiye collaboration.
+Even those staying longer than four days can use this order as a basic framework — it covers all the important sights plus relaxation, culture and culinary highlights.

 Day 1 — Monday, October 6: Arrival & Welcome Dinner

-Flight from Hamburg via Istanbul to Milas-Bodrum (BJV) with Turkish Airlines, arrival 21:30.
-Transfer to the Luxury Hotel Bodrum In Meşelik, check-in 10:20 PM.
-Even after a 12-hour journey, no room for sleep: The Sorisso Restaurant with his Koza Sushi Bar We were already waiting for an Asian-Mediterranean fusion menu, fresh sashimi, and a glass of chilled Turkish white wine from the restaurant.
-A great start to what was to come.
+Flight from Hamburg via Istanbul to Milas-Bodrum (BJV) with Turkish Airlines, arrival 9:30 PM.
+Transfer to the Lujo Hotel Bodrum in Meşelik, check-in 10:20 PM.
+Even after a 12-hour journey, there was no time for sleep: The Sorisso Restaurant with its Koza Sushi Bar was already waiting for us — an Asian-Mediterranean fusion menu, fresh sashimi, and a glass of chilled Turkish white wine from the restaurant.
+A good start to what was to come.

 Day 2 — Tuesday, October 7: Water sports, Castle & Yalıkavak

-9:00 Breakfast in the Gaia Restaurant (Buffet with fresh bread, local cheeses, and regional honey).
-Afterwards, water sports on the hotel beach: SUP, kayaking, catamaran test ride — all included.
-2:00 PM Lunch at Sorisso Restaurant, thereafter Turkish hammam in the hotel's own spa (warm-up → scrub → soap foam → massage → mint tea, 90 minutes).
+9:00 Breakfast at the Gaia Restaurant (buffet with fresh bread, local cheeses, and regional honey).
+Afterwards, water sports on the hotel beach: SUP, kayaking, and a catamaran test drive—all included.
+2:00 Lunch at the Sorisso Restaurant, followed by a Turkish hammam at the hotel's spa (warm-up → scrub → soap foam → massage → mint tea, 90 minutes).

-16:30 Transfer to Bodrum Castle, 90 minutes for the castle and the underwater archaeology museum.
-6:45 PM Free time at the Yalıkavak Marina — short walk, sunset over the yachts, then 8:30 pm dinner at Beynel Bitez Right on Bitez Bay.
+4:30 PM Transfer to Bodrum Castle, 90 minutes for the castle and the Museum of Underwater Archaeology.
+6:45 PM Free time at Yalıkavak Marina — short walk, sunset over the yachts, then 8:30 PM dinner at Beynel Bitez right on Bitez Bay.
 Turkish mezze, grilled sea bream, local raki.
 Return to the hotel at 10:15 PM.

 Day 3 — Wednesday, October 8: Beach, Catamaran & Vineyard